lannes/Flutter-AdaptiveCards/README.md

 * Implement missing _Actions_
   * Add `ToggleVisibility` - currently implemented as `no-op`
   * `Action.Execute` and `Action.Submit` are currently the same via dispatch.
 Their behavior should possibly be different
-* Examples
-  * Add ability to set `debugDefaultTargetPlatformOverride = TargetPlatform.fuchsia` as command line override in examples instead of hard coding
-  * Changing from light to dark mode erases any selected data - noticiable in `Input` examples
 * Tests
   * findText for Text doesn't seem to be working so commented out in `basic_test.dart`
   * When migrating past Flutter 3.7,  test are failing with haning timers